huggingface/optimum-habana/examples/multi-node-training/README.md

 sed -i 's/#PermitRootLogin prohibit-password/PermitRootLogin yes/' /etc/ssh/sshd_config
 service ssh restart
 ```
-2. Test ssh with command "ssh -p 3022 IP-address" to each other to make sure the nodes can communicate with each other.
+2. Test ssh with command `ssh -p 3022 IP-address` to each other to make sure the nodes can communicate with each other.

 3. Try gaudi_spawn.py training command with world_size 8 for few steps to make sure the command works for 8 ranks on each node.